Ambitious Implementation of Due Diligence Obligations

 Knowing what risks and negative impacts your business activities pose for humans and the environment is the first step and crucial for meeting your due diligence obligations.

 In order to effectively counter potential and actual impacts, the findings from the risk analysis should be integrated into all corporate processes.
 This requires the anchoring of objectives and measures on sector risks in the corporate processes.
-Guides and documents from the Alliance for Sustainable Textiles or other organizations are available in the members' area for this purpose.
-In this overview, we have collected the most important support offers of the Alliance on the individual sector risks for our members.
+Guides and documents from the Partnership for Sustainable Textiles or other organizations are available in the members' area for this purpose.
+In this overview, we have collected the most important support offers of the Partnership on the individual sector risks for our members.
 Sorted by topic, links lead directly and easily to the relevant files.

 An effective monitoring system helps companies implement social and environmental goals in the supply chain and communicate progress to external stakeholders.
 This ranges from internal requirements and indicators for measuring progress to various monitoring tools and how to deal with violations of agreements made.
 This guide provides interested companies with suggestions for introducing or improving a monitoring system in the supply chain.